saiprakash-ranjan/Chromium-Kernel-Build/README.md

 ### Pre-requisites

-* Note (Only for chromium repo): Revert the commit a40c0124da7a (CHROMIUM: scripts: Account for clang in the kernel config scripts) which forces us to use chroot based build and force clang as a compiler :(
 * lz4: Install lz4 using `sudo apt-get install liblz4-tool` or copy lz4 binary from this repo to `/usr/bin`.
 * dtc: Install dtc with `sudo apt-get install device-tree-compiler`.
 * mkimage: Copy mkimage from this repo to `/usr/bin`.